 You can claim some costs of a party.
 For example, you can claim half the costs of staff gifts that are food, drink or entertainment (or vouchers for these).
 You can generally claim all the costs of other staff gifts.
 Keep in mind that gifts may be subject to fringe benefit tax, which is paid on benefits workers get as a result of their employment.

 Half your holiday party expenses may be claimed in your income tax return if the expenses relate to your business.
 GST may also be claimed – this would require a tax adjustment.

 You can deduct 100% of the cost of entertainment you provide to members of the public for charitable purposes.
 For example, if your business donates food to a party at a hospital.

 When there’s a public holiday on a day your employee usually works, they’re entitled to a paid day off — no matter how long they’ve worked for you.

 You can only make employees work on a public holiday if it’s written in their employment agreements.
-Also, if they agree to work, you must:
+If they agree to work, you must: